MichaelCurrin/coding-blog/_posts/2020-02-27-this-blog-moves-to-forestry.md

 ### Saving and rebuilding

+* The default is to save a page as a **draft**.
+* Forestry will **autosave** content for you and if you return to a file it will ask you if you want to discard changes or use the work in progress unsaved changes.
-* When adding a site to Forestry, it by default only it only looks at public repos.
-You can add access as well for private repos, but you might avoid this if you have permissions for a work-related org of private repos.
+* When adding a site to Forestry, it by default only it only looks at **public** repos.
+You can add access as well for **private** repos, but you might avoid this if you have permissions for a work-related org of private repos.
-* When you add a Github repo to Forestry, you get to choose the branch.
+* When you add a Github repo to Forestry, you get to choose the **branch**.
 When you've confirmed, you'll get an email from Github saying that a public key was added to the repo.
 This means you have authorized Forestry to edit that repo.
 * A commit is made whenever you click save in Forestry.
 These appear in Github as authored by your user and a Forestry user.
 * If your site is slow to rebuild, you can use the preview mode in Settings as that only rebuilds the contents that changed.
+This can be useful if you have a large site that take a minute to rebuild normally and simulates using `--incremental` flag for Jekyll locally.